WITCH interview with Emmanuel ‘Jagari’ Chanda

-‘WITCH’ was the first band that released an LP.
-But were artists such as Paul Ngozi or Rikki Ililonga, already established as musicians?
-They didn’t record yet anything at the time, right?
+WITCH was the first band that released an album.
+There were musicians such as Paul Ngozi and Rikki Ililonga who were already established?

 ‘WITCH’ is an acronym for “We Intend to Cause Havoc”.